About That $19 Car Insurance Offer

 The $19 Auto Insurance Websites

 So, does that mean a $19 monthly car insurance bill is impossible?
-I’m not prepared to say here, with complete authority, that you absolutely cannot find auto insurance for $19 a month, but I do feel comfortable in concluding that, at best, it's very, very… very difficult.
-And I’m apparently not the only one who thinks so.
+It's hard to say absolutely, but at the very least it's highly improbable.
 You may want to check out what the Better Business Bureau has to say on the subject.